MediaModMC/MediaModBackendKotlin/README.md

-# MediaModBackendKotlin
+## Backend
-The MediaMod Backend written in Kotlin
+The MediaMod Backend for Spotify Authentication, Party Listening and more!

 ### Configuration file
 ```json